kzky/python-online-machine-learning-library/README.md

 ## How to use
 Refer to the main function

+## Data Interface
+* Learn inteface takes two arguments of X and y whcih are a 2d-numpy array or a scipy sparse martix and an array-like object respectively like scikit-learn fit interface.
+* Predict interface takes one argument which is a 1d-numpy array or a 1-by-n scipy sparse matrix.

 ## Data Format
+This is a sample data format to be stored in your storage.
+Any data format is acceptable unless you can feed data into learn/predict interface.

 * Dense Labeled Samples
     * label,d1,d2,...,dn
     * example for binary